-As a security measure, we are blocking Removable Storage at Kraft Kennedy.
-We had expected this to be something easy to implement, but we discovered a significant issue during our testing.
+As a security measure, Kraft Kennedy has been Blocking Removable Storage since 2021.
+We had expected this to be something easy to implement, but discovered a significant issue during our testing.
 We’re sharing lessons learned.

-Our original plan was to use Microsoft Endpoint Manager and a Device Restriction, as shown in the screenshot below:
+Our original plan was to use Microsoft Endpoint Manager and a Device Restriction, as seen in the screenshot below:

 It turns out that once Removable Storage is blocked via Configuration Service Provider (CSP) policy, it can’t be unblocked through CSP (Device Restrictions) or by manipulating the registry directly.
-We are now not going to use CSP and will instead deploy the registry keys (on or off) through Intune.
-Initial testing seems to confirm this works as expected.
+As a result we aren’t using CSP and will instead deployed the registry keys (on or off) through Intune.
+Initial testing confirmed this works as expected.

-IMPORTANT: All of our test users who had this CSP applied to their computer had to wipe and redeploy their computers using Autopilot.
-There was no other way to undo the block.
+IMPORTANT NOTE: All of our test users who had this CSP applied to their computer had to wipe and redeploy their computers using Autopilot.
+There was not another way to undo the block.

-This article Changed Intune Policy Processing Behavior on Windows 10 – Modern IT – Cloud – Workplace (oliverkieselbach.com) explains how Microsoft has started to change CSP settings to work like GPOs.
+This article Changed Intune Policy Processing Behavior on Windows 10 – Modern IT – Cloud – Workplace (oliverkieselbach.com) explains how Microsoft has started to change CSP settings to work like Group Policy Objects (GPO).
 But not all CSPs have been updated to work this way.
-Removable Storage is a problem (read down into the comments at the bottom).
+Removable Storage is a problem (read down the comments at the bottom of the linked article).

 To continue to the conversation with our team, please get in touch.